papiodesu/leptos_book/src/view/05_forms.md

     // this will be filled when the element is created let input_element: NodeRef<Input> = NodeRef::new();

-    // fires when the form 「submit」 event happens
+    // fires when the form "submit" event happens
     // this will store the value of the <input> in our signal let on_submit = move |ev: SubmitEvent| {
         // stop the page from reloading!